luisecm/qa-challenge/e2e/README.md

 ### Allure Report

-This project generates an allure report every time the CI automated tests are generated on the **GitHub Actions workflow**.
-You can find the link to report posted automatically in a PR comment and published on a github pages site from repository
+This project generates allure results every time the CI automated tests are run on the **GitHub Actions workflow**.
+You can find them as artifacts attached in the pull request